Will I make friends, and can I change houses/classes if I am unhappy?

 Are you still encouraging car sharing?

 We are still committed to car sharing and think it will be essential for all families.
-Due to limited drop off bays, only families with children who car share will be able to drop off on-site, any vehicle wanting to come on site should be a car share regardless of it is primary or secondary.
+Due to limited drop off bays, only families with children who car share will be able to drop off on-site, any vehicle wanting to come on site should be a car share regardless of whether it is primary or secondary and we will be conducting ad hoc car share checks throughout the term.
 We would encourage all secondary pupils to use public transport or be dropped off north of the A27 and then to walk into school or cycle in from home.

 What are the compulsory car share times?

 Car sharing is compulsory from 08:00 until 16:30.

 Crossing the A27.

 The only safe method to cross the A27 is to use the footbridge.
 From the south, this will be accessed via the new footpath and cycleway that run to and from the school.
 From the north, it should be accessed via the footpath that cuts through the Whyke estate and can be accessed from within the estate or from the Whyke Road.
 Parents and pupils should not attempt to use the crossing on the Whyke Road by the Hunston Roundabout.
 There is a safe crossing point further north near Kingsham Avenue.
 You can access the footpath from inside the Whyke estate and then you do not need to cross over again.

 Are Primary children who are travelling by bus with seniors able to wait with car sharing siblings between different start and finish times?

 Primary children will be supervised on the playground (or in the hall in wet weather) from 08:10, before this time children will need to be booked into breakfast WAC with EnergyKidz.
 All Primary pupils will be supervised by staff until 15:30, walked to clubs or WAC.
 All Primary pupils not collected by parents, will be supervised by staff until 15:30, walked to clubs or delivered to WAC if registered in advance with EnergyKidz.

 What are the details for drop off & pick up?